pdidev/pdi/pdi/docs/Using_PDI.md

 ### Using a specific no-pdi through a full path

-Alternatively, you can also use the `PDIConfig` method to compile with an added argument pointing to the no-pdi folder.
+Alternatively, you can use a specific no-pdi folder among your system, to compile with an added argument pointing to this no-pdi folder using a full path.

-Use a `CMakeLists.txt` similar to `tests/no-pdi/CMakeLists.txt` with `PDI_ROOT` for your target, then use the following:
+Use a CMakeLists.txt similar to example/CMakeLists.txt
+with `if(PDI_ROOT)` for your target, then use the following:
 ```bash
 cmake . -PDI_ROOT="/<full>/<path>/<to>/pdi/no-pdi/cmake"